Demonware/bladerunner/docs/src/index.rst

 It may be useful to run Bladerunner from inside another script.
 Here's how::

-  from bladerunner.base import Bladerunner from bladerunner.formatting import csv_results, pretty_results
+  from bladerunner.base import Bladerunner from bladerunner.formatting import csv_results, pretty_results, stacked_results

   def bladerunner_test():
       """A simple test of bladerunner's execution and output formats."""